ava-labs/teleporter/contracts/src/Utilities/README.md

 ### ValidatorSetSig Contract

-This contract provides an alternative to MultiSig contracts for upgradeability where instead of requiring k of n signatures on an upgrade transaction we can require a quorum of validators from a given blockchain.
+This contract provides an alternative to traditional multi-signature contracts where instead of requiring signatures from `K` of `N` pre-specified signers, an aggregate signature is required from a quorum of the current validators a given blockchain.

 The contract accepts off-chain [Avalanche Warp Messages](https://docs.avax.network/build/cross-chain/awm/overview), which are manually approved for signing  by a chain's validators.
 It requires these messages to have the source address set to the zero address to enforce this.